 Self-acceptance means that you don’t have to please everyone for fear that they won’t like you.
 You honor your needs and unpleasant feelings and are forgiving of yourself and others.
 This goodwill toward yourself allows you to be self-reflective, without being self-critical.
 Your self-esteem and confidence grow, and consequently, you don’t allow others to abuse you or tell you what to do.
 Instead of manipulating, you become more authentic and assertive and are capable of greater intimacy.

 Insight without action only gets you so far.
 In order to grow, self-awareness and self-acceptance must be accompanied by new behavior.
-This involves taking risks and venturing outside your comfort one.
+(Read “The Steps of Recovery.”)
+Action involves taking risks and venturing outside your comfort one.
 It may involve speaking up, trying something new, going somewhere alone, or setting a boundary.
 It also means setting internal boundaries by keeping commitments to yourself or saying “no” to your Critic or other old habits you want to change.
 Instead of expecting others to meet all your needs and make you happy, you learn to take action to meet them and do things that give you fulfillment and satisfaction in your life.

 Each time you try out new behavior or take a risk, you learn something new about yourself and your feelings and needs.
 You’re creating a stronger sense of yourself, as well as self-confidence and self-esteem.
 This builds upon itself in a positive feedback loop vs. the downward spiral of codependency, which creates more fear, depression, and low self-esteem.